cinnData/WebScraping/[WEB-01] What is web scraping?.md

 **Web scraping** is concerned with extracting data from websites, in particular data that would be difficult to get on a large scale using traditional data collection methods.
 There is a whole industry built around web scraping, as it is used to track product price changes or discounts, to gather data from social profiles, to capture real estate listings, in search engine optimization (SEO), etc.

 Scraping a web page involves downloading the page and extracting data from it.
 Both things can be done in many ways, in particular with Python tools.
-There are also specialized web scraping software applications, such as **Octoparse**.
+There are also commercial web scraping applications, such as **Apify** and **Octoparse**.
 This course uses the Python packages **Requests**, **Beautiful Soup** and **Selenium**.

 ## What is HTML?

 **HTML** (Hypertext Markup Language) is the language in which are written the documents designed to be displayed in a web browser.
-The web browser receives HTML documents from a web server or from local storage and renders the documents as multimedia web pages.
+The web browser receives a HTML document from a web server or from local storage and renders it as a multimedia web page.
+That HTML document is then called the **page source**.

 HTML is assisted by two technologies:

 * **CSS** (Cascading Style Sheets) is a language used to describe the style of HTML documents.

 * **JavaScript** is a scripting language, that is, one for integrating and communicating with other languages.
 Scripting languages are used for small jobs.
-The source code of dynamic web pages contains JavaScript scripts to perform actions such as accepting cookies or asking for more information.
+The source of a dynamic web page typically contains JavaScript scripts to perform actions such as accepting cookies or asking for more information.

 An extremely simple example of a HTML document follows.
 It is easy to see, in this example, why HTML is called a **markup language**.
-The markup, consisting here of the tags `<head>`, `<body>`, `<title>`, `<div>` and `<a>`, is used for creating a structure in the document and for including **links** to web pages, pictures, etc.
+The markup, consisting here of the **tags** `<head>`, `<body>`, `<title>`, `<div>` and `<a>`, is used for creating a structure in the document and for including **links** to web pages, pictures, etc.

 ```
 <html>
 <head>
 	<title>Data Viz</title>
 </head>
 <body>
 	<div class="course">Data Visualization</div>
 	<div class="program">MBA full-time</div>
 	<a class="professor" href="faculty-research/faculty/miguel-angel-canela">Miguel Ángel Canela</a>
 </body>
 </html>
 ```